cython/cython/docs/source_files_and_compilation.rst

     )

-To understand the :file:`setup.py` more fully look at the official ``distutils`` documentation.
+To understand the :file:`setup.py` more fully look at the official :mod:`distutils` documentation.
 To compile the extension for use in the current directory use::

     $ python setup.py build_ext --inplace